notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Multiple searches are listed under separate headers, which are "foldable", so you can hide or unhide results from previous searches.
 When you run a new search, previous searches are folded closed.

 If the source file lines are judged by Notepad++ to be too long when they are copied to be placed in the **Search results** window, they are truncated and **...** is added at the end.
 In this case, matched text occurring in the line after the **...** position isn't emphasized.
-However, using a method to return to the editor window (e.g. pressing `Enter`) results in the correct selection of matching text there.
+However, using a method to return to the editor window (e.g. pressing <kbd>Enter</kbd>) results in the correct selection of matching text there.
 The length limit is 1024 characters; this includes the match line number information and other formatting.

 If a search is conducted such that a match which spans two or more lines occurs, only the contents of the first line of that match is copied into the **Search results** window.
-However, using a method to return to the editor window (e.g. pressing `Enter`) results in the correct selection of multi-line matching text there.
+However, using a method to return to the editor window (e.g. pressing <kbd>Enter</kbd>) results in the correct selection of multi-line matching text there.

 Starting in v8.6.1, the header rows for each search include a shorthand notation for the search options that were active when that search was run.
 For example: `Search "foo" (1 hit in 1 file of 1 searched) [Normal: Case/Word]` .